Top 20 list:

 Here is another list I am abreviating with more of selections.
 What is top 20?

-- Sweet 16 – expensive bourbon with a shot of vanilla!
+- Sweet 16 – like expensive bourbon with a shot of vanilla!

 - Spigold – Complex, intense and very juicy, difficult to grow because of its Northern Spy habits.